 It’s the most wonderful time of the year!
 Christmas season is here and the US has many Christmas markets where you can stroll around browsing for gifts and enjoying some seasonal treats.
-Together with other travel bloggers we have put up a list with the best Holiday Markets to visit in the US.
+Together with other travel bloggers we have put up a list with the best Christmas markets in the United States.
 From the classic markets in New York to a village founded by germans in Iowa, these markets will definitely get you into the christmas spirit.

 These are the best Christmas Markets in the United States: